-void t0_init void t1 init

-Arguments: int tm, int ta, int tb, void interrupt far(t isr)()

-Return values: none

-Both of these timers have two maximum counters (MAXCOUNTA/B) available.
+void t0_init void t1_init Arguments: int tm, int ta, int tb, void interrupt far(t_isr)() Return values: none Both of these timers have two maximum counters (MAXCOUNTA/B) available.
 These can all be specified using ta and tb.
 The argument tm is the value that you wish placed into the T0CON/T1CON mode registers for configuring the two timers.

-The interrupt service routine \mathbf{t} isr specified here is called whenever the full count is reached, with other behavior possible depending on the value specified for the control register.
+The interrupt service routine t_isr specified here is called whenever the full count is reached, with other behavior possible depending on the value specified for the control register. void t2_init Arguments: int tm, int ta, void interrupt far(t_isr)() Return values: none.
+Timer2 behaves like the other timers, except it only has one max counter available.